blindpill/notes/README.md

-I have no social media (except from Agora)
+I have no social media